ga-wdi-exercises/the_walker/readme.md

 ## Bonus Spec

 * When clicked, The Walker would like to change direction.
+* When the left arrow key is pressed, the walker would like to go left.
+Same goes for the right arrow.
 * Debug mode: display walker speed, direction and two other relevant properties of your choice on the screen.

 ## Further review